Wynntils/Antiope/README.md

 ### Building from source

-To install the library from source first of all clone the repository:
+To install the library from source first of all clone the repository (this is BROKEN), files are bundled:
 ```shell script
 git clone https://github.com/JnCrMx/discord-game-sdk4j.git
 ```